Joao4569/ocean-basket-restaurant/README.md

 - Once I created the Customer Booking details model, I accessed the Django admin page and checked that all fields were created and that the information displayed on screen was displaying as I intended.
 - After creating the url path and view function for the landing page, I then tested the functionality by running the app from the terminal and it was functioning as intended.
 - After creating the base.html and index.html I manually tested if the templates rendered as expected.
+- Once the custom CSS file was created, I did a manual test by changing the colour of the text in order to test if it is working as intended, no errors found.

 - Found bug
   - **Resolved**